 Introduction to Post-Doctoral Residency Program

-Confluence Health is the largest provider of health care services in the Chelan and Douglas Counties and is dedicated to becoming the main provider of behavioral services in the area.
+Confluence Health (CH) is an affiliation between the Wenatchee Valley Medical Center and Central Washington Hospital in 2013.
+Since the affiliation, Confluence Health is the largest provider of health care services in the Chelan and Douglas Counties and is dedicated to becoming the main provider of behavioral services in the area.

 Confluence Health is located within the Wenatchee Valley, which has 300 days of sun and moderate temperatures throughout the four seasons.
 The area is filled with hiking trails, skiing, swimming, biking the 13 mile loop trail or mountain trails, geocaching, or snowshoeing, or any other sport you may be interested in.
 There is plenty to do and explore during the year of residency.